+The Chris Hemsworth diet plan changes significantly in preparation for his varying roles.
 Most folks see Chris Hemsworth these days and immediately think of Thor (or just drop their jaws and revel in his natural handsomeness), but the truth is that the actor’s tackled a variety of different roles throughout his career.
 As such, the former “Sexiest Man Alive” has implemented an equally broad spectrum of dieting regimens over the past decade.
 For example, Hemsworth basically starved himself when preparing for the role of veteran whaler Owen Chase in 2015’s “In the Heart of the Sea.”

 On the flip side of that fitness coin is Hemsworth’s most lucrative and iconic role.
 Wielding an all-powerful hammer as he travels through galaxies at breakneck speeds, Thor retains a muscular build of truly epic proportion.
 This type of chiseled physique certainly didn’t come overnight, and it couldn’t have been achieved without a proper diet plan.

 If you think Hemsworth loaded up on nutritious foods beforehand, you’d be correct.
-After all, trainer Luke Zocchi did once proclaim that “food is more important than training.”
+After all, fitness trainer Luke Zocchi did once proclaim that “food is more important than training.”
 That said, Chris Hemsworth’s diet plan is just as much about the “when” as it is about the “what.”